Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

 @Html.Sitecore().Field("Image")
 ```

-Remember to have a proper web.config file in the /view directory or the layout will not render.
+Remember to have a proper `web.config` file in the `/views` directory of your Sitecore instance or the layout will not render.

-Modify the `HelloWorld.content.yaml` file to setup the layout.
+Modify the `HelloWorld.content.yaml` file to use the above renderings, by setting up the layout definition for the item.

 ```yaml
 - HelloWorldTemplate: HelloWorld